elParaguayo/qtile-extras/docs/manual/how_to/bar.rst

     If you use this mod, you must import all widgets from ``qtile_extras.widget`` as the mod injects code into the widgets to adjust their position.

-    If you are creating your own widget then you should take a look at the source code for the code injection to see what changes need to be made in the widget.
+    If you are creating your own widget then you should take a look at :ref:`the decorations page <wrapping_widgets>` for details on how to inject the relevant code into your widgets.

 The mod adds two new options to ``Bar``: ``border_color`` and ``border_width``.
 Both options take a single value or a list of four values representing `top`, `right`, `bottom`